biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

   - Ranges from 0 to 1
   - 0 means that the two samples have exactly the same species
   - 1 means that the two samples have no species in common

+Typically, the Bray-Curtis dissimilarity and/or Jaccard distance is determined for all samples against one another in an OTU table.
+The resulting two-dimensional dataset is called a distance or dissimilarity `matrix`

+ ### OK, I have a beta diversity matrix.
+What do I do with it?

+ Once